 This Ordinance shall take effect and be in full force from and after its adoption and publication in pamphlet form by authority of the corporate authority as permitted by Statute.

-• es of the Village of Viola, Illinois, this day the Village President and Village Board of Trustees of, 200 ATTEST: Kirk Doonan President of Village Board of Trustees Marilyn Carrico, Village Clerk SEAL
+PASSED and APPROVED by the Village Board of Trustees of the Village of Viola, Illinois, this 6th day of February, 2006.

+Kirk Doonan

+President of Village Board of Trustees

+ATTEST:

+Marilyn Carrico, Village Clerk SEAL